satvikpadhiyar/counting-fingers-using-python/README.md

 # counting-fingers-using-python
-count the number of finger's in hand using python opencv numpy
+count the number of finger's in hand using python ,opencv and numpy with proper comments